yehiarasheed/processing4/README.md

 If you're interested in *using* Processing, head over to the [download page](https://processing.org/download), or read more about the project on the [Processing website](https://processing.org/).
 There are also several [tutorials](https://processing.org/tutorials) that provide a helpful introduction.
 They are complemented by hundreds of examples that are included with the software itself.

+## Getting Help
+For assistance with your own sketches, projects, or code, please post your question on the Processing forum: https://discourse.processing.org/.
+Our community is full of experienced developers and knowledgeable users who are eager to help.
+Before you post, please take a moment to read the [guidelines on asking questions](https://discourse.processing.org/t/guidelines-asking-questions/2147) to make sure you get the best possible help.
+We’re incredibly grateful for the support and knowledge shared by everyone on the forum over the years.

 ## Contributing to Processing
 If you want to fix a bug that's been bothering you or want to give back to the project, you're in the right place!